-Due to the disruption caused by COVID-19, Stillman is temporarily waiving the requirement for applicants to submit an official high school transcript.
-Applicants should request an official transcript from their high school, but because some high schools may not be equipped to handle the backlog of requests caused by the disruption of normal processes due to COID-19, the Admissions and Financial Aid Offices will have the flexibility to admit students and process federal financial aid without high school transcripts during the upcoming academic year.
-This waiver of the requirement for a high school transcript will be reevaluated at the end of one year.
+Due to the disruption caused by COVID-19, Stillman temporarily waived the requirement for applicants to submit an official high school transcript.
+Applicants should request an official transcript from their high school, the Admissions and Financial Aid Offices had the flexibility to admit students and process federal financial aid without high school transcripts as accommodation during the COVID-19 pandemic.
+This waiver of the requirement for a high school transcript has expired and all applicants shall submit a high school transcript as part of the completion of their application portfolio.